 - Choose a credible service provider.
 If you’re new to B2B outreach, we suggest using a platform that is designed for helping beginners fine-tune their email campaigns, craft templates, and protect their data.
 Additionally, platforms like Gmail are well-known among internet service providers and have an advanced system of recognizing and preventing spam emails and phishing attacks.

 - Keep improving your templates.
 It’s important to choose the right tone and style for your templates.
 Your goal is to appeal to your prospects without coming off as pushy or obnoxious.
 In many cases, you can achieve that goal by sticking to three DON’Ts.

 - Monitor your performance.
 The best way to keep your deliverability growing is to keep a close eye on your progress.
 While you can’t sneak a peek into your recipients’ mailboxes, there are many programs and tools that keep you posted on your outreach and allow you to view all your metrics in one place.
 If you want to make sure that your campaigns always hit the spot and nothing is lost to technical issues or the wrath of spam filters, we suggest picking a tool that fits all your needs before you get started.

 Give your deliverability a boost with Folderly

 So, you’ve learned some fresh tips, now you know the way.
 In order to make sure you started right, you can execute your first steps together with Folderly.
 This service requires neither installation nor multiple registration and subscription steps.
-Just grab a 7-day trial version, get comprehensive reports on your deliverability, and enjoy the synergy of new-level email analysis technology and human approach to improving cold outreach.
+Just contact our team and enjoy the synergy of new-level email analysis technology and human approach to improving cold outreach.